nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### 3.3.10 Poetry and Verse

-Poetry, song lyrics or any content written in verse, where lines of text must be preserved just as they are in the source material, is required to be marked up with `<div class=”poem”>`.
+Poetry, song lyrics or any content written in verse, where lines of text must be preserved just as they are in the source material, is required to be marked up with `<div class="poem">`.

-Each group of lines of text must be contained in a separate `<p class=”linegroup”>` element and each line of text must be marked up with `<span class=”line”>`.
+Each group of lines of text must be contained in a separate `<p class="linegroup">` element and each line of text must be marked up with `<span class="line">`.
 Line breaks must be added between consecutive lines within a line group.

 Line numbers must only be included if specific instructions are given about it, even if they are present in the source material.
-If line numbers are to be included, they must be marked up with `<span class=”linenum”>`.
+If line numbers are to be included, they must be marked up with `<span class="linenum">`.

 ## 4 Specific Requirements for Advanced Content